oracle/truffleruby/doc/user/jruby-java-interop.md

 (numeric types and string), or other types wrapped in a proxy class.
 These classes are organised under the `::Java` module according to their Java package.
-For example `java.lang.Object` would have a proxy class created as `::Java::JavaUtil::Object`.
+For example `java.lang.Object` would have a proxy class created as `::Java::JavaLang::Object`.
 To make it feel more natural when accessing Java classes they can also be accessed using `Kernel#java` to return the `java` package, with sub-package objects created as necessary, so you can write `java.lang.Object.new` to create a new instance of an object.
 In a similar